“In the beginning God created the heavens and the earth.”

-It’s because humanity is desperately trying to erase His involvement in Creation from history, as if that can happen.
-Evolution is the answer to all of the really big questions.
+It’s because humanity is desperately trying to erase His involvement in Creation from history.
+Yeah, right, as if that can happen.
+Supposedly, evolution has the answer to all of the really big questions.
 God isn’t needed, or so the reasoning goes.
 (Actually, it’s a choice, not a fact or even science.)

 But, God is a God of relationship.
 He has eternally existed as three persons in one God.
 He has always been in perfect fellowship with Himself.
 But, for whatever reason(s), God wanted more relationships.
 So, He created us.

-So, we’re here at Genesis 1:1, wondering why this is so important.
+Thus, we’re here at Genesis 1:1 wondering why this is so important.
 We’ve found out that God wanted relationships, and thus He decided to create us.
 But, before He could create people, He had to create a place where they could live.
 And, in order to create such a place, he first needed to create matter.

 These are awesome thoughts, when you think about them.
 And, even more awesome is the fact that, well, God created abundantly.
 He didn’t just give us a planet to live on.
-He gave us a whole universe, most of which is inaccessible to us, but it is still staggeringly awesome.
+He gave us a whole universe.
+Most of the universe is not physically inaccessible to us, but it is still staggeringly awesome.

 Evolution postulates that it all happened by chance collisions of atoms and molecules.
 But, God is not impacted by our lame speculations.
-God … is God, it makes no difference to Him whether we accept that or not.
+God … is GOD; it does not affect His status whether we accept that or not.

-But, there is a great deal of difference for us.
-For, our Creator asks for obedience.
-We are incapable of pleasing Him on our own, so He sent is one and only Son to make a way for us to get back into relationship with Him.
+But, there is a great deal of difference for us: our Creator asks for obedience.
+We are incapable of pleasing Him on our own, so He sent His one and only Son to make a way for us to get back into relationship with Him.